sigasi/sigasi_insights/content/manual/rules/verilog_function.md

 ---
-title: Verilog functions
+title: Verilog Functions
 ---

 ## Non-blocking assignments are not allowed in functions

 A non-blocking assignment (`<=`) is not allowed in a (System)Verilog function.
-While syntactically correct, it will generally not lead to the desired behaviour, and will likely cause synthesis-simulation mismatch.
+While syntactically correct, it will generally not lead to the desired behavior, and will likely cause synthesis-simulation mismatch.
 Sigasi Studio flags an error if a blocking assignment is used in a function (rule 41).

 A good fix to correct the problem is to replace non-blocking assignments (`<=`) with blocking assignments (`=`)